ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 ### 12. Extract the manifest file.

-Extract the archive file that is retrieved in the next step by running the following command:
+Extract the archive file that was retrieved in the previous step by running the following command:
 ```
 # tar -xvf manifest.us.icr.io.secureimages.secure-bitcoin-wallet.s390x-v1-ad52e76.2021-02-10_15-37-37.178350.sig.tbz
 ```